kubernetes/community/events/community-meeting.md

   - Older stable releases and point releases
 - Contributor Tip of the Week (~2 minutes, Optional)
   - These can be a variety of topics, including [devstats graphs]
-- SIG Updates
+- Community Group Updates
-  - Three SIGs per meeting, 10 minutes per SIG, if time allows 4 SIGs may present
+  - Three SIGs per meeting, 10 minutes per SIG, if time allows 4 SIGs may present.
+This includes committees and working groups.
 - Announcements (~5 minutes)
   - Any other community announcements should go here
   - Shoutouts, an aggregation of thanks from community members to other